ietf-wg-asdf/SDF/sdf.md

   "enum": ["foo", "bar", "baz"]
   ~~~

-  in SDF 1.0, is represented as:
+  in SDF 1.0, is often best represented as:

   ~~~ json
   "sdfChoice": {